-Therapy services are an integral part of the infant and preschool programs.
+Therapy services are an integral part of preschool programs.
 90% of motor development in the first year of life, is driven by vision.
 When a child has limited or no vision, facilitating this development through therapy, is very important.

 Types of therapy are: